 BCGB Symposium 10 June

-BCGB will have a one day Genome Biology Symposium on Friday 10 June.
-The keynote speaker will be Kristian Helin from the Institute of Cancer Research (ICR) Kristian Helin works on the role of epigenetic modifications in the regulation of transcription and cancer.
+BCGB held a one day Genome Biology Symposium on Friday 10 June.
+The full programme of the event is available here.
+The keynote speaker was Kristian Helin from the Institute of Cancer Research (ICR) Kristian Helin works on the role of epigenetic modifications in the regulation of transcription and cancer.
 Title: “Novel Targets for the Treatment of Acute Myeloid Leukaemia”

 Latest News FOR BCGB:

 The last year and a half has been difficult for everyone, and especially hard for research labs that had to endure complete laboratory shut-downs for many months and severely restricted access to labs and offices at other times.